 Force him to learn proper leash behavior, unless you want to learn sidewalk skiing.
 They are very strong dogs and can easily take a full-sized adult human off balance if allowed to have their way on a leash.

 Get a prong collar early and use it every time you are out.
 He will quickly learn that heel means heel.
 The collar will teach him restraint in a humane manner, unlike choke chains.
 And in time, you won't need it.
 He will learn.

 For all of their wonderful traits, they have others that can drive you to into therapy.
 They are extremely intelligent, very strong, fearless, and stubborn.
 After all, they were bred to hunt badgers, just about some of the meanest, most aggressive and dangerous animals on the planet.
 To an Airedale, that is the ideal game.

 They are so tough and courageous, in fact, that in World War I, they were used as dispatch carriers to send messages to other neighboring troops because they could sustain an injury and still reach their target.

 It is hard to believe that the cute little bundle of wiry black fur could ever be your worst nightmare.
 Unless you establish control early and firmly, that is exactly what that adorable puppy will become.

-Their boundless energy, and curiosity are inevitably guaranteed to give you some interesting memories.
+The boundless energy and curiosity of Airedales are inevitably guaranteed to give you some interesting memories.

-When you talk to reputable breeders expect to be asked if you have ever had ever had an Airedale before.
-They do not want to place them into the home of the faint hearted.
-Owning an Airedale is a bit like trying to tame a kangaroo on speed.
+When you talk to reputable breeders, expect to be asked if you have ever had an Airedale before.
+They do not want to place them into the home of the faint-hearted.
+Owning an Airedale is a bit like trying to tame a kangaroo.
 And training one, without expecting to encounter their headstrong nature, can be quite a shock.

 I installed a door that could not lock involuntarily.